What are ya, burnt?

 Yes, sometimes the weather can actually have an effect on your vape.
 If it is cold, the juice inside the device can thicken and will not wick right.
 A cold day can make a dominat PG juice thick like a high VG juice.
 This can lead to dry and burnt tasting hits.
 Avoid extreme weather conditions in order to avoid that burnt vape taste.

 Death to burnt hits

 By now you should understand the various causes of burnt hits and how to prevent them.
 Vaping is supposed to be delicious, so if you’re getting a burnt taste, something’s just not right.
-Don’t let that discourage you from switching to a more enjoyable, safer alternative than smoking.
+Don’t let that discourage you from switching to a more enjoyable, safer alternative to smoking.

-A lot of people who are new to vaping, might not realize that it isn’t supposed to burn your throat.
+A lot of people who are new to vaping might not realize that it isn’t supposed to burn your throat.
 Vaping isn’t smoking, and it can take some time getting used to inhaling vapor.
 Once you get over that, there’s a whole world of new flavors out there for you to discover.
 Vape on, but never accept the burnt taste!